 6. How have you seen the Sinka’s journey so far?
 How would you judge your success?

 Customer retention is an important indicator of success for any restaurant, and for Sinka as well.
-Until now, we have had a high customer retention rate, and this gives us the feeling of accomplishment and ensures us that we are on the right path.
+Until now, we have had a high customer retention rate, and this gives us a feeling of accomplishment and ensures us that we are on the right path.
 Some of our customers visit us regularly, some travel 20-30 km to visit us while some visit us before their international flights and some have waited even an hour outside the restaurant to eat.
 All of these tell us about our success and we try to maintain it by regular customer interaction.
 We take their feedback seriously and make a conscious effort to make their experience better each time.

 7. Will we ever see another branch of Sinka?
 Any plans to move out of Kathmandu?